 It can become monotonous to repeatedly ask, “What did you hear in our reading today?”
 Most of the time, we keep our narrations simple, but I try to add some spice and variety in how I ask for the narration.
 Sometimes I ask for a different focus from the reading.
 Other times, I ask my children to tell me how what we read relates to something else they previously learned.

 Narrations are an excellent time to employ the boy scout motto always to be prepared.
 Having supplies ready for narrations means you are not searching for them when it’s time for a narration.
 We keep a “narration station” near where we complete lessons so the girls can grab whatever supplies strike their fancy.
 The narration station includes items such as notebooks, colored pencils, markers, index cards (white and various colors), adding machine tape (for timelines), and simple premade booklets (fold 4 blank pieces of paper in half and place between a piece of folded cardstock then staple the middle).

 It is also helpful to have a handful of narration ideas ready.
 Sometimes, I plan narrations for specific assignments.
 Other times, I look through my master list of narration suggestions and choose one that is appropriate.

-You can grab my master list of 149 narration suggestions for only $7.
+You can download my master list of 149 narration suggestions.
 The suggestions are also formatted so you can print them on cardstock, place them in a jar, and have your child pull one out.